biothings/biothings.api/docs/doc/tutorial.rst

 Tutorials
 #########

 The following tutorials explain 2 different use cases for the BioThings SDK.
-The first tutorial shows a minimal use-case: creating an API from a single flat-file.
+The first tutorial shows a minimal use case: creating an API from a single flat-file.
 The second tutorial is more extensive, and describes how to create an API from multiple data sources with automatic source updating - similar to the `MyGene.info <https://mygene.info>`_ and `MyVariant.info <https://myvariant.info>`_ pipelines.

 Single data source, no source updating
 --------------------------------------